tweedge/springcore-0day-en/README.md

 # springcore-0day-en
-This is a translated summary (and all my footnotes) from the ~~alleged~~ **confirmed!** 0day dropped on 2022-03-29.
+These are all my footnotes from the ~~alleged~~ **confirmed!** 0day dropped on 2022-03-29.
+Originally, I had just translated the original vulnerability analysis document and was going to build a proof of concept - and I did the former, but not the latter.

 I hope it assists you in your sizing, analysis, and remediation. :)

 **Please note that this is a different issue than CVE-2022-22963!
-Major cybersecurity news outlets, including ThreatPost, have gotten this fact wrong - and this is compounding confusion across other outlets and making triage much more difficult.**
+Major cybersecurity news outlets, including ThreatPost, have gotten this fact wrong - and this is compounding confusion across other outlets and making triage much more difficult.
+See the "Errors" section for more details!**

 ## TL;DR